MicrosoftDocs/power-automate-docs/articles/modern-approvals.md

 ## Request approvals from guest users

 You can send approvals requests to persons outside your organization.
-To do this, use Azure Active Directory (Azure AD) guest users by [inviting users from other tenants as guests](/azure/active-directory/b2b/add-user-without-invite).
+To do this, use Microsoft Entra guest users by [inviting users from other tenants as guests](/azure/active-directory/b2b/add-user-without-invite).

 When you assign a role to a guest, this gives the guest the permission required to participate in the approval process.